hyhRise/P-SSN/README.md

  Construct the single-sample network based on partial correlation(P-SSN)

 ## construct reference network
-For example,the "construct_reference_network.py" can be used to construct the background network,and the parameter is shown below:
+The "construct_reference_network.py" can be used to construct the background network,and the parameter is shown below:

 “construct_reference_network.py” requires "numpy" extensive package.